Academics

 That last a lifetime

-• interning with a local entrepreneur;
+• an internship with a local entrepreneur; and

-By engaging in the Entrepreneurship Program’s activities, students earn participation units.
-These units are designated as either “knowledge units” or “creation units.”
-Knowledge Units are earned by attending Entrepreneurship Studies events such as lectures or lunchtime discussions (1 Knowledge Unit = Attendance at 1 event).
-Creation Units are earned by participating in activities that require a significant level of engagement and commitment of time, i.e., an entrepreneurship internship (1 Creation Unit = 5 hours of entrepreneurship-related work).
-Students accumulate units in order to earn credentials (6 Knowledge Units = 1 Knowledge Credential and 4 Creation Units = 1 Creation Credential).
+By engaging in the program’s activities, students earn participation credits.
+These credits are designated as either “Knowledge Credits” or “Creation Credits.”
+Knowledge Credits are earned by attending Entrepreneurship Studies events such as lectures or lunchtime discussions (1 Knowledge Credit = Attendance at 1 event).
+Creation Credits are earned by participating in activities that require a significant level of engagement and commitment of time (1 Creation Credit = 5 or more hours of entrepreneurship-related work).

 Contact